 TO NOMINATE A CANDIDATE

 Candidates may also petition to be on the ballot.
 All persons who, by the deadline, submit petitions with valid signatures and IEEE member numbers with at least 2% of the year-end voting membership will be placed on the ballot.

-Completed petitions must be received by 15 July 2013 to be placed on the ballot.
+Completed petitions must be received by 15 May 2014 to be placed on the ballot.